StandardisationDE

 ResourceDE

 The Federal Network Agency prepares the implementation of the EU AI Act in Germany.
-The regulation governs AI systems on a risk-based approach to promote trustworthy AI and minimize risks.
-The regulations will apply in full from August 2027.
+The regulation governs AI systems based on risk, with strict requirements for transparency and safety at high risk levels.
+Full applicability from August 2027.

 Source: Bundesnetzagentur